What Is A Water Softener And How Do They Work?

 What Is A Water Softener?

-Put simply a Water Softener is an appliance designed for the sole purpose of softening your water.
-They are usually placed at the point where water enters a property, to allow the feeding of appliances or processes with softened water.
-Feeding your property with softened water brings a Host Of Benefits including reduced energy bills, improved boiler efficiency and even relief from Eczema.
-To be classed as a ‘Water Softener’ the system must remove the hardness from your water, some solutions which prevent scale formation without actually altering the chemistry of the water are known as ‘Water Conditioners‘ instead.
+Put simply a water softener is an appliance designed for the sole purpose of softening your water.
+They are usually placed at the point where water enters a property, just after the stopcock, to allow the feeding of appliances or processes with softened water.
+Feeding your property with softened water brings several notable benefits including reduced energy bills, improved boiler efficiency and even relief from eczema.
+To be classed as a ‘water softener’ the system must remove the hardness molecules from your water.
+Some solutions which prevent limescale formation without actually altering the chemistry of the water are known as ‘water conditioners’ instead.

 How Does A Water Softener Work?